Teaching

 Penn Global Seminar (in-person), University of Pennsylvania, United States

 This course introduces students to emergent Jewish communities across the globe through a case study of the Abayudaya in Uganda.
-Students will learn about the origins of this more than one-hundred year old community and its recent rebirth within the context of modern Ugandan history.
-This course will entail a strong emphasis on writing as part of a larger effort to amplify stories from the Abayudaya community.
-At the same time, the course will introduce students to fieldwork and filmmaking theories and practice in preparation for a site visit to the Abayudaya in January (over winter break).
+Students learn about the origins of this community and its recent rebirth within the context of modern Ugandan history.
+They are introduced to fieldwork and filmmaking theories and practices in preparation for a site visit to the Abayudaya in January (over winter break).
 During this trip, students will work in teams to create short profile films of community members.
-These may include religious and community leaders, physicians and nurses from the Abayudaya medical and dental clinics, Abayudaya business people, and more.
-Strong emphasis will be placed on understanding the ethics and rigors of written and visual fieldwork, as well as the intricacies of writing and creating short films.
-The course output will be housed on a Penn website and YouTube channel, and the films will be shared with community members as part of the faculty’s ongoing collaboration with this community.

 Qualitative research methods